Yepkit/ykush/README.md

 Using it
 ========

+For YKUSH XS boards refer to the setup guides linked in the [YKUSH XS product page](https://www.yepkit.com/product/300115/YKUSHXS).

+For YKUSH boards follow the instructions bellow.

 Windows
 -------
 Navigate to the `ykush\bin\` folder and run `ykush.exe -h` to print all the available command options a syntax.